austinconnor1836/my-notes/coursera/The Ancient Greeks/Week 1/The 002 - Mycenaean Civilization and Dark Ages.md

 Mycenae:

-- discovered by **Heinrich Schlieman (1822 - 1890)**
+- discovered by **Heinrich Schliemann (1822 - 1890)**
   - charismatic archaeologist forever linked with the site of Mycenes
   - made his fortune being an international businessman
   - knew a swath of languages
-  - in middle age, he desired to become an archaelogist
+  - in middle age, he desired to become an archaeologist
   - he wanted to discover what Homeric reality would have been like
     - he wanted to discover the sites that would have been in the Illiad and the Odyssey
   - he first went to Troy